-In 2016, UNC Asheville was ranked first nationally on the "Best Schools for Making an Impact" list - No. 1 in 2016 and No. 2 in 2018 - The Princeton Review guidebook, Colleges That Pay You Back: The 200 Best Value Colleges and What It Takes to Get In - 2016 Edition.
-(February 2016)
+UNC Asheville is ranked in the top two nationally on the "Best Schools for Making an Impact" list - No. 1 in 2016 and No. 2 in 2018 - The Princeton Review guidebook, Colleges That Pay You Back: The 200 Best Value Colleges and What It Takes to Get In - 2016 & '18 Editions.
+(February 2016 and January 2018)

 The Princeton Review features UNC Asheville in its Guide to 375 Green Colleges: 2017 Edition.
 (September, 2017)

 The Princeton Review features UNC Asheville among The Best 382 Colleges, earning a spot on two of the top 20 lists, coming in at No. 18 for “Town-Gown Relations are Great” and No. 20 for “College City Gets High Marks.”
 The Princeton Review selected the 382 colleges and universities based on academic strength and surveys of students.
 Students quoted said, "Most people’s favorite part of the university is the faculty, who are ‘engaged, helpful, thoughtful scholars and educators.’
 These professors are ‘incredible at bringing new knowledge and facts and explaining both, while also leaving us enough room to formulate and even question our own opinions.’
 Many ‘strive to be creative and flexible with their delivery,’ and the small class sizes allow students to build one-on-one relationships with professors and ‘feel more like a peer than a number in the classroom.’”
 Students also cite “incredible downtown Asheville choices” and an “amazing local food scene,” as well as the Blue Ridge Mountains and time spent outdoors. - The Princeton Review’s The Best 382 Colleges – 2018 Edition (August 2017)